In many ways, 2020 was a year of reckoning for online businesses.

 9. Improve Your Site for Search (SEO)

-SEO is a critical part of any inbound marketing strategy.
-It brings you improved visibility when users search for products.
-The goal is to get your page content to rank on the first page of search results.
+SEO is a critical part of any inbound marketing strategy, because it brings you improved visibility when users search for products.
+The objective is to get your page content to rank on the first page of search results.

-Let’s look at some different eCommerce promotion ideas you can use to increase sales.
+Let’s look at some different e-commerce promotion tools and tactics you can use to increase sales.

 1. Free Shipping Promotion